aridjayarecipes/cutesrecipes.web.app/content/post/2514-recipe-of-super-quick-homemade-banana-pancakes-with-pecan-nuts-and-fresh-blueberries.md

 1. Take As needed Powdered sugar, honey or syrup (if you prefer)

-Since then I&#39;m totally sold to these pancakes and I&#39;ve made.
+Since then I'm totally sold to these pancakes and I've made.
 Pour the banana/milk mixture into the dry ingredients and stir until just combined.
 Heat a few teaspoons of coconut oil in a large skillet over medium heat.
 Simple recipe for Banana- Pecan Pancakes with mashed banana mixed into the batter.

 <!--inarticleads2-->